bwnyasse/flutter-breaking-news/README.md

 <br/>

 ### 4. **Codemagic**:

 <p align="center">
 <img src="doc/codemagic-flutter.png" alt="drawing" width="300"/>
 </p>

 [Codemagic](https://codemagic.io/) offers me the possibility to implement **CI/CD**.
 It starts with my git repository hosted on **Gitlab**.

 I am using [codemagic environment variables](https://docs.codemagic.io/building/environment-variables/) for my build.
 I prefer to use a [codemagic.yaml](https://docs.codemagic.io/building/yaml/) file for customizing the build and configuring all my workflows ( _You will find a `.codemagic.yaml` in the root of the project._ )

-With this way, all my secret keys for connecting to Apple, Firebase and so on are encrypted.
+By doing this, all my secret keys for connecting to Apple, Firebase and so on are encrypted.

 For example, the **post-clone** step allows me to generate all the keys I need to build the project.

-Following is a sample way to generate key in a post-clone codemagic step
+The following is a sample way to generate key in a post-clone codemagic step:

     echo "--- Generate Google Service key for Android" GOOGLE_SERVICES_JSON_PATH="$FCI_BUILD_DIR/android/app/google-services.json"
     echo $GOOGLE_SERVICES_JSON_BASE64 | base64 --decode > $GOOGLE_SERVICES_JSON_PATH

-See my `codemagic/` folder for more
+See my `codemagic/` folder for more.

 I would recommand you to try codemagic for your future CI/CD with Flutter.
-Following is an example of a pipeline state in Codemagic.
+The following is an example of a pipeline state in Codemagic.

 <p align="center">
 <img src="doc/codemagic-flutter-state.png" alt="drawing" width="300"/>
 </p>

 ### 5. **Codecov**: